 Avery Smith is an imaginative girl who likes to let her mind wander.
 She longs to return to the mystical place she visited on Midsummer's Eve.
-But will a queen's curse prevent her from seeing it again?
-And must its wonders continually elude her?
+But the only one that could help her find it again is her new friend Bobby.
+No one knows who he really is though and Bobby can't remember his past.

 Autorentext